History of figure skating

 The history of figure skating stretches back to prehistoric times.
 Primitive ice skates appear in the archaeological record from about 3000 BC.
 Edges were added by the Dutch in the 13th and 14th century.
 International figure skating competitions began appearing in the late 19th century; in 1891, the European Championships were inaugurated in Hamburg, Germany, and in 1896, the first World Championship were held in Saint Petersburg, Russian Empire.
 At the 1908 Summer Olympics in London, England, figure skating became the first winter sport to be included in the Olympics.

 Archaeology and earliest historical documentation

 The exact time and process by which humans first learned to ice skate is unknown.
 Primitive animal bone ice skates have been found in Scandinavia and Russia, some dating back to about 3000 BC.
+In the ancient world, ice skating was a form of transportation; as figure skating historian James R. Hines put it, passage over frozen surfaces "was a necessity for survival during harsh winter months".

+The Prose Edda (c.
+1220) included mentions of ice skating.
 The earliest clear, written mention of ice skating is found in a book written in the 12th century by William Fitzstephen, a monk in Canterbury.
 In the work, centered on Thomas Becket, he describes a scene taking place below the northern city walls of Canterbury during the winter: